KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 > exist in the same namespace.
 This is a known limitation.
 For more information, see
 > [Cannot claim and bind to the same service instance from across multiple namespaces](../../services-toolkit/reference/known-limitations.hbs.md#multi-workloads).

-1. Find the reference for the claim by running the following command.
+1. Find the reference for the claim by running:

     ```console
     tanzu service class-claim get psql-1
     ```

-    The reference is in the output under the heading Claim Reference.
+    The reference is in the output under the heading `Claim Reference`.

-1. Bind the claim to a workload of your choice by pass a reference to the claim to the `--service-ref` flag of the `tanzu apps workload create` command.
+1. Bind the claim to a workload of your choice by passing the reference for the claim to the `--service-ref` flag of the `tanzu apps workload create` command.
 For example:

     ```console
-    tanzu apps workload create my-workload --image my-registry/my-app-image --service-ref db=services.apps.tanzu.vmware.com/v1alpha1:ClassClaim:psql-1
+    tanzu apps workload create my-workload \
+      --image my-registry/my-app-image \
+      --service-ref db=services.apps.tanzu.vmware.com/v1alpha1:ClassClaim:psql-1
     ```

     You must pass the claim reference with a corresponding name that follows the format